JTutah/JTutah/README.md

 --->
 ## Biography

-Hello, I'm [Your Name], a Data Analyst with a passion for extracting meaningful insights from data.
+Hello, I'm Josh, a aspiring Data Analyst with a passion for extracting meaningful insights from data.
 I specialize in statistical analysis and data visualization, and I'm currently working on projects that involve sales data analysis and forecasting future trends.
+I am also always eager for a chance to learn and am willing to broaden these genres for new expirences using different tools.